sixtyandme logo

 As introverts, we need to balance time in company with time alone.
 However, as we age, there is a danger that we might not recognize the signs that our natural introversion is turning into isolation.

-According to Allies in Aging, senior isolation is becoming an increasingly prevalent health concern globally.
+According to many organizations, senior isolation is becoming an increasingly prevalent health concern globally.
 So, what are the signs of isolation and what can we do to prevent them?

 Lack of Social Interaction